 My name is Isaac Khor, and I’ve been writing software, both big and small, since 2012.
-I have experience in most major areas of software engineering, from embedded programming, time-sensitive networking, to building blog engines in Go and backend infrastructure in clojure.
+I have experience in most major areas of software engineering, from embedded programming, time-sensitive networking, and kernel hacking.

 Tridactyl - A vim interface for Firefox.
 A successor to vimperator (may it rest in peace).

 CljTinyC - An incomplete C compiler written in clojure for my compilers course.

 LinuxPTP - An implementation of the Precision Time Protocol (PTP) on linux.

 Autograder for Clark CS Courses - I was in charge of Clark’s autograding infrastructure for several CS courses.
 Email the CS department for access.